shahimvedaei/RandomNumberGenerator/README.md

 Outputs:
 average: The computed average for the generated number
 * Because the decimal precision sets to 2, there is a small variation from input avg
-arr: This array contained the values of the random number
+arr: This array contained the values of the random number.

 ------------------------------------------------------------------------
 Author: Shahim Vedaei